-I received my shiny new little Ouya towards the end of May, about a month before its eventual retail release.
-Right out of the box it looks fantastic; it’s simple, elegant and really just sort of cute.
+I received my shiny little Ouya towards the end of May, about a month before its eventual retail release.
+Right out of the box it looks fantastic; simple, elegant and really just sort of cute.
 The controller looks sleek and feels great in your hand.
 Setup is a breeze and you’re up and running in a matter of minutes.
 So far so good.
 Although there were a handful of decent little games available to Kickstarters even then, it turned out the rest of the experience was pretty rough at that stage.
 The dashboard and marketplace were clunky and poorly organized and it didn’t feel easy to find what you were looking for.
 My expectations went relatively undiminished though.
 After playing and fiddling around with it for about an hour or two I set it aside, content to check back at launch.

 The Ouya officially released into the wild on June 25th.
 I booted it up as planned and was presented with a much welcomed update screen.
 As you wait for the orange progress bar to fill from left to right, the system provides various humorous explanations for the delay.
 “Rearranging deckchairs,” “Herding cats,” “Stretching analogies” and the delightfully frank “To be honest, just downloading a firmware update” are among my favorites.
 I was happy to see that the update had in fact markedly improved the experience.
 That’s a trend Ouya has continued, providing a steady stream of tweaks and nudges to the system that have for the most part succeeded admirably in addressing problem areas, be it an inch at a time.

-The marketplace (or “Discover” option on the home screen) is where you find and download your games and at this early stage it leaves quite a bit to be desired in terms of content.
+The marketplace (or “Discover” option on the home screen) is where you find and download your games and at this early stage it leaves quite a bit to be desired.
 For all the reported ease of porting over an Android title, the lineup lacks much in the way of killer apps.
 Ouya needs more games.
 Well, more good games really.
-With nearly 400 titles available just two months along, the pickings aren’t slim exactly, it’s just that 80% of the available titles range somewhere between admirable attempts fallen short at best and unmitigated shovelware at worst.
+With nearly 400 titles available just two months along, the pickings aren’t slim exactly, it’s just that 80% of the available titles range somewhere between admirable attempts fallen short and unmitigated shovelware.
 Ouya guarantees the ability to try out every game before you buy though and it’s not all bad.
 Titles like Ice Rage, Shadowgun, Knightmare Tower and Nimble Quest are among the standouts while Towerfall has become perhaps the system’s flagship title thus far.
 Ice Rage hearkens back to Ice Hockey on the NES with boiled down simplicity and razor sharp gameplay.
-Knightmare Tower is sort of a play on the continuous-fall style mobile games, only you’re shooting upward and must maintain momentum by bouncing off of the heads of various pursuing baddies.
+Knightmare Tower is sort of a play on the continuous-fall style mobile games, only you’re shooting upward and must maintain momentum by bouncing off of the heads of pursuing baddies.
 Shadowgun, a third person shooter, turns out to be something of a success story of the oft misguided “let’s-cram-this-traditionally-controller-based-genre-game-onto-a-phone” school of design.
 Now actually playable on a controller, the game proves surprisingly sticky despite the somewhat limited feature set and sometimes grating guitar rock soundtrack.
 Nimble Quest somehow manages to combine RPG elements with the gameplay of Snake (yes, that Snake) to create something truly unique and engaging.
 Towerfall, Ouya’s lone critical darling, is an arena style multplayer battler replete with charming 8-bit style visuals and spot on controls to guide its archery based combat.

 Multiplayer is another issue and is missing at a system level, as are a friends list and any form of achievements.
 All three are promised to arrive in future updates, but for now their absence adds to the sometimes thrown together feel of the ecosystem.
-Some games such as Gameloft’s mobile-friendly MMO Order & Chaos and cross-platform battler Forsaken Planet have implemented their own multiplayer infrastructure (and isolated user profiles) while inherently multiplayer experiences like the aforementioned Towerfall and Ice Rage feature only local match play.
+Some games such as Gameloft’s mobile-friendly MMO Order & Chaos and cross-platform battler Forsaken Planet have implemented their own multiplayer infrastructure (and independent user profiles) while other inherently multiplayer experiences like the aforementioned Towerfall and Ice Rage feature only local match play.

 Honestly, I’ve really enjoyed my Ouya thus far and still find myself sort of on the edge of my seat to see where they can take it.
 There’s something exciting about what they’re trying to do and I greet each step – however pedestrian it may be in the larger scheme – with a sort of awe that they, the upstart Andorid console, are in fact doing it.
-With the behemoth next gen systems right around the corner and rumors of both Amazon and Google launching their own Android consoles, the Ouya finds itself stuck between overpowering hype and the looming specter of massively better funded giants swooping in to beat them at their own game.
+With the behemoth next gen systems right around the corner and rumors of both Amazon and Google launching their own Android consoles though, the Ouya finds itself stuck between overpowering hype and the looming specter of massively better funded giants swooping in to beat them at their own game.
 The Ouya isn’t without its own advantages though.
-It is after all available now and first to market in the Android console space, having built some legitimate name recognition along the way.
-The console itself is fully moddable and hackable (on purpose as it turns out).
+It is after all available right now, and first to market in the Android console space, having built some legitimate name recognition along the way.
+And the console itself is fully moddable and hackable (on purpose as it turns out).
 For those so inclined, doing so won’t even void the warranty.
-Ouya’s marketplace has also been opened wide to the emulator market and while, as always, emulators swim in sometimes murky legal waters, a lot of Ouya’s early adopters did so to take an 8 or 16 bit walk down memory lane on their big screens.
+Ouya’s marketplace has also been opened wide to the emulator market, and while emulators swim in sometimes murky legal waters, a lot of Ouya’s early adopters did so to take an 8 or 16 bit walk down memory lane on their big screens.
 (I’ve personally tried out a Secret of Mana 2 ROM, as I was never able to play it in the U.S.) Ouya has also had a couple of bigger name releases on the system just recently, like the well received XBLA and PSN shmup Sine Mora and Double Fine’s Dropchord.
-Upcoming titles include Double Fine’s The Cave and the fellow Kickstarted project Broken Age along with The Walking Dead and the Ouya exclusive Soul Fjord from Kim Swift (Portal) and Airtight Games.
+Upcoming titles include Double Fine’s The Cave and the fellow Kickstarted project Broken Age, along with The Walking Dead and the Ouya exclusive Soul Fjord from Kim Swift (Portal) and Airtight Games.

 What I like: